Foundation, reminding you that a fully-integrated approach for assisting survivors of

 received a phone call from a family member telling him of the shooting.
 He

-and asked her if his flight would still be operating.
+approached the gate agent and asked her if his flight would still be operating.
 She

 told him that their terminal was not involved and therefore his flight would depart on